 Ingredients

-- All-purpose flour: 1 ½ cups
+- 1 ½ cups all-purpose flour (spooned, not packed)

-- Baking soda: ½ teaspoon
+- ½ teaspoon baking soda

-- Baking powder: 1 teaspoon
+- 1 teaspoon baking powder

-- Salt: ½ teaspoon
+- ½ teaspoon salt

-- Sugar: ¾ cup (can use a mix of brown and granulated)
+- ¾ cup sugar (or mix brown & granulated)

-- Chocolate chips: 1 cup (semi-sweet or dark)
+- 1 cup chocolate chips (semi-sweet or dark)

-- Optional add-ins: nuts, fruits, or spices
+- Optional: nuts, dried fruit, or spices

 Directions

-- Preheat your oven: Preheat your oven to 350°F (175°C) and prepare a muffin tin by greasing it or lining it with paper cups.
+- Preheat and prep: Heat oven to 350°F (175°C).
+Grease a muffin tin or line with paper cups.

 Baking Tips & Advice